Rio Tinto PLC

 Description

-Rio Tinto plc is a UK-based metals and mining company operating in several segments: Iron Ore, Aluminium, Copper, Corporate, and Minerals.
-The Company has an integrated portfolio of iron ore assets, which includes a network of 17 mines, four independent port terminals, and a rail network spanning approximately 2,000 km.
-The Aluminium business includes 4 bauxite mines in Australia, Brazil, and Guinea; 4 alumina refineries in Australia, Brazil, and Canada; 14 aluminum smelters in Canada, Australia, New Zealand, and Oman; 7 hydropower plants in Canada.
-The Copper segment includes 3 copper operations in the US, Mongolia, and Chile; 3 copper projects in the US, Mongolia, and Australia.
-The compan...
-Rio Tinto plc is a UK-based metals and mining company operating in several segments: Iron Ore, Aluminium, Copper, Corporate, and Minerals.
-The Company has an integrated portfolio of iron ore assets, which includes a network of 17 mines, four independent port terminals, and a rail network spanning approximately 2,000 km.
-The Aluminium business includes 4 bauxite mines in Australia, Brazil, and Guinea; 4 alumina refineries in Australia, Brazil, and Canada; 14 aluminum smelters in Canada, Australia, New Zealand, and Oman; 7 hydropower plants in Canada.
-The Copper segment includes 3 copper operations in the US, Mongolia, and Chile; 3 copper projects in the US, Mongolia, and Australia.
-The company produces gold, silver, molybdenum, and other as by-products.
-The Minerals segment includes 4 sectors: borates, titanium dioxide, iron ore, and diamonds.
-The commercial segment encompasses global sales and marketing, procurement, and marine and logistics operations.
-Rio Tinto is present in 35 countries.
+Rio Tinto plc is a UK-based metals and mining company operating across several segments: Iron Ore, Aluminium, Copper, Corporate, and Minerals.
+The company has an integrated portfolio of iron ore assets, including a network of 17 mines, four independent port terminals, and a rail system spanning approximately 2,000 kilometers.
+The Aluminium business comprises four bauxite mines located in Australia, Brazil, and Guinea; four alumina refineries in Australia, Brazil, and Canada; 14 aluminum smelters in Canada, Australia, New Zealand, and Oman; and seven hydropower plants in Canada.
+The Copper segment includes three copper operations in the United States, Mongolia, and Chile, as well as three c...
+Rio Tinto plc is a UK-based metals and mining company operating across several segments: Iron Ore, Aluminium, Copper, Corporate, and Minerals.
+The company has an integrated portfolio of iron ore assets, including a network of 17 mines, four independent port terminals, and a rail system spanning approximately 2,000 kilometers.
+The Aluminium business comprises four bauxite mines located in Australia, Brazil, and Guinea; four alumina refineries in Australia, Brazil, and Canada; 14 aluminum smelters in Canada, Australia, New Zealand, and Oman; and seven hydropower plants in Canada.
+The Copper segment includes three copper operations in the United States, Mongolia, and Chile, as well as three copper projects in the United States, Mongolia, and Australia.
+Additionally, the company produces gold, silver, molybdenum, and other metals as by-products of its copper operations.
+The Minerals segment spans four key sectors: borates, titanium dioxide, iron ore, and diamonds.
+The Commercial segment manages global sales and marketing, procurement, and marine and logistics operations.
+Rio Tinto operates in 35 countries worldwide, leveraging its extensive asset base and diverse portfolio to meet the global demand for critical materials.

 Industry view (TAM)